bakhshipoor/USBDevices_WMI/README.md

 Detect And Event All USB Changes and Filter Devices

-- Using System.Management Nuget package
+- Using `System.Management` Nuget package
 - All data get from WMI in system management
-- Using Concurrent Collections (System.Collections.Concurrent) : ConcurrentBag, ConcurrentDictionary
+- Using Concurrent Collections (System.Collections.Concurrent) : `ConcurrentBag`, `ConcurrentDictionary`
-- Using << setupapi.dll >> for finding device parent and childs. so you cant use this library remotely such as WMI instructions.
+- Using `setupapi.dll` for finding device parent and childs. so you cant use this library remotely such as WMI instructions.
 - .Net Core 8.0
 - Windows Desktop
 - List of USB Devices in pc